barnardos/customisable-consent-banner/README.md

 3. Type `git submodule init` and press <kbd>enter</kbd>.
 4. `cd` out of the submodule into the parent repository.
 5. Add and commit the new files to the parent repository.

+## Safari and Firefox

+Safari and Firefox now both delete scripted storage fairly quickly.
+In Safari's case it can be 24 hours.
+Therefore the consent banner is shown on repeat visits, which is making the banner even more annoying than it already is.

+Therefore it's recommended re-setting the appropriate cookies with the server-side language of your choice, with a 1 year expiration.
+This has been cleared by the Barnardo's Head of Information Governance and Data Protection Officer.